ed-fish/spatio-temporal-cropping-tool/README.md

 1. Install Requirements

-'''pip install -r requirements.txt'''
+`pip install -r requirements.txt`

-####Note - Open CV was compiled from source for GPU use.
+###Note - Open CV was compiled from source for GPU use.
 You may need to add your own version of opencv '''pip install cv2''' for the code to work.
 File an issue if you have problems.

 2. Set paramters either in the config.yaml or via arguments.

-''' python main.py --help'''
+`python main.py --help`

 ### Features